Marvel Cinematic Universe timeline: The Multiverse Saga

 The first season of Loki continues from the 2012 events seen in Endgame, but much of the series exists outside of time and space given the introduction of the Time Variance Authority.
 What If...? is set after Lokis first-season finale, exploring the various branching timelines of the newly created multiverse in which major moments from the MCU films occur differently.
 The second season of Loki begins immediately after the first-season finale, taking place outside of time and space while some events occur between the past, present, and future.
 Black Widow is set between Civil War and Infinity War, mostly taking place between the main plot of Civil War and its final scene.
 The first I Am Groot short is set between the end of Guardians of the Galaxy and the start of Guardians of the Galaxy Vol. 2, with the remaining shorts set between the end of Vol. 2 and its mid-credits scene.
 The special Werewolf by Night exists within the MCU but does not state "when, how or why".
 The director Michael Giacchino has "a very specific idea" of how the special fits into the MCU that had not been discussed with Marvel Studios.

 In Phase Five, Echo is set five months after Hawkeye, in May 2025.
 Ant-Man and the Wasp: Quantumania is set in 2026, around the same time as the events of Black Panther: Wakanda Forever and the beginning of Ms. Marvel.
 Guardians of the Galaxy Vol. 3 is set after the Holiday Special.
 Secret Invasion is set in the "present day" of the MCU, thirty years after the events of Captain Marvel around 2026, after the events of Far From Home and Wakanda Forever.
 The Marvels is set in 2026, after Secret Invasion and Ms. Marvel.
 Agatha All Along is set in 2026, three years after the events of WandaVision.
 Captain America: Brave New World begins in November 2026, two years after The Falcon and the Winter Soldier, and is set primarily in the first few months of 2027.
 The first season of Daredevil: Born Again is set after Echo, with a prologue in the first episode set in late 2025, before jumping ahead a year to late 2026 and continuing into early 2027.
 Thunderbolts* is set later in 2027, after Brave New World, while Ironheart is set six months after Wakanda Forever in late 2025.
 Deadpool & Wolverine is set in 2024, largely on Earth-10005 and in the Void; it occurs after the events of Loki season two.
-Your Friendly Neighborhood Spider-Man is set outside the Sacred Timeline, with the first season set around the events of Civil War.
+Your Friendly Neighborhood Spider-Man is set outside the Sacred Timeline on Earth-86445, with the first season set around the events of Civil War.